Why Should I Crate Train My Dog?

-Leave your puppy’s crate open to her during the day, and hide treats or toys in there, so when she happens to head into the crate, she gets rewarded.
+Leave your puppy’s crate open to her during the day when you are home, and hide treats or toys in there, so when she happens to head into the crate, she gets rewarded.
 If you spot her heading into the crate at any time, say “kennel” (not so loudly as to disturb her progress) and either give her a treat or let her get the one inside the kennel.
 Crate training is a slow process, but it’s worth it!

 You’re working on training her to love her crate, but in the meantime, you may need to use the crate, because she’s destructive and/or not housetrained.
 If you can at all avoid shoving the puppy into the crate before you’ve worked slowly up to leaving her in the crate for 15-30 minutes at a time, do so.
 That means that if your puppy neither housetrained nor crate trained, you might want to tether the puppy to you with a leash around your waist or put her in a front pack.

-You can leave the puppy in the bathroom or an exercise pen with some newspaper for a few days while you train her to love her crate.
-Or, worst case, you can use one type of kennel for leaving her in the daytime and train her to love the other one.
-At night, you can have her sleep in the bed for a few days while you train her to like her crate.
+Note: Sleeping in the crate in your room at night is good so she doesn’t wander around the house and leave you surprises.
+Puppies up to 12 weeks should be sleeping with or near you, anyway.¬†You can have her sleep in the bed for a few days while you train her to like her crate.
 For young puppies, it shouldn’t take very long to get her to go willingly into the crate and stay there.
 Every time you put her into the crate, give her a treat that takes time to consume, like the aforementioned Kong.